-Besides being the secret sauce behind the way I write my niche songs, I think it is a very underrated (yet obvious) idea leading to creative living, more purposeful reading, mental well-being, and social awareness.
+Besides being the secret sauce behind the way I write niche songs, I think bibliotherapy is a very underrated (yet obvious) idea leading to creative living, more purposeful reading, mental well-being, and social awareness.

 Most of all, I think it has enormous potential for helping people in an affordable way before mental stressors get out of hand or more intensive interventions are needed.

 At age 28, bibliotherapy helped me regain my passion for songwriting after a three-year break.
 Around this time, I was still performing shows for "the money" (passion killer ALERT).

 Check out this girl near a pay phone with very bad lighting at 1:00 in the morning...Oh, that's me?!

 Due to a variety of compounding factors, I crashed and burned in my mid-twenties as a songwriter and wanted to quit being a musician.... forever.

 (Consider checking out Todd Herman's book The Alter-Ego Effect for more information about breaking out of a writing rut while using story characters, people from history, etc.)